tayo4christ/makaton-gesture-recognition/SUPPORT.md

 ## 🙏 Appreciation
 Your feedback helps make the Makaton Gesture Recognition Tool better and more accessible for everyone.
 Thank you for being part of this open-source effort ❤️

+---

+## Using This Tool vs. Learning Makaton

+This project helps recognise a small set of Makaton-style gestures for research and prototyping.
+It does **not** replace:

+- Official Makaton training
+- Speech and language therapy
+- Professional communication support

+If you, a learner, or a family member needs support with Makaton itself, please seek:

+- Official Makaton training providers
+- Speech and language professionals
+- Local schools and support centres experienced with Makaton or similar communication systems